Denmark in the Eurovision Song Contest 2000: Final

 The final took place on 19 February 2000.
 In the first round of voting the top five advanced to the superfinal based on the votes of a public televote (4/5) and a seven-member jury (1/5).
-In the superfinal, the winner, "Smuk som et stjerneskud" performed by the Olsen Brothers, was selected by the public and jury vote.
+In the superfinal, the winner, "Smuk som et stjerneskud" performed by Jørgen and Niels Olsen, was selected by the public and jury vote.
 The jury voting results along with the voting results of each of Denmark's four regions in the superfinal were converted to points which were each distributed as follows: 4, 6, 8, 10 and 12 points.